eholin/WP-Advanced-Recent-Posts/README.md

 # Changelog

+## 0.6.5
+* Changes in the widgets and shortcodes - now you can exclude the Posts without Featured Image from the Posts list.
+* Changes in the Fluid Images Layout - now if the Post have no Featured Image, the block with background displayed instead of the Featured Image.
+Background and text color you can choose in the Shortcode Builder.
+In widget this feature will be available soon.
+* Changes in the Thumbnail Layout - now if the Post have no Featured Image, the block with Thumbnail displayed as a la Drop Cap Layout with the first letter of the Post title.
+Background and text color you can choose in the Shortcode Builder.
+In widget this feature will be available soon.
+* Fixed some bugs in the Shortcode Builder

 ## 0.6.4
 * Added filter by Post authors in the shortcode and widgets
 * Added new color scheme (both widgets and shortcode) - natural image colors, without any overlay